adeeb1/minecraft-pi-target-practice/README.md

 # Target Practice
 Target Practice is a simple minigame written in Python for Minecraft Pi.
-In this game, the player must hit a moving target by positioning his Minecraft character in front of the target and pressing a physical button module.
+In this game, the player must hit a moving target by positioning his Minecraft character in front of the target and pressing a physical Button module.

 ###Requirements